lenymo/glennmccomb-com/README.md

 `$ gulp` to watch SCSS and JavaScript files.

 `$ gulp images` to create responsive sizes of featured images and to generate LQIP images.

-`$ gulp compressImages` to run additional compression on images.
+Also compresses all JPG and PNGs.

 `$ gulp criticalCss` to generate critical CSS for key pages.